Common Questions for Downsizers

 4. What if I don’t want to rush?

-Given the need for a comfortable time period, an off the plan property may be ideal for you – locking in current market rates while giving you the time and space to organise your downsize.
+Given the need for a comfortable time period, an off the plan property may be ideal for you.
+You can also take advantage of purchasing at a locked current market rate while giving you the time and space to organise your downsize.

 5. I’ve made a decision, what do I do now?